-The British Council Drives Educational Innovation Through Action Research, Benefiting Educators Worldwide
+The British Council drives educational innovation through Action Research, benefiting educators worldwide

 The new publication Action Research for Schools: Global Stories of School Improvement presents these findings and practical solutions to help schools worldwide address similar challenges.

-Building on its success, the British Council has launched the second year of the programme.
+Building on its success, the British Council has launched the second year of the programme, awarding grants to thirteen new researchers.
 Visit our website to learn more.

 About British Council Partner Schools